shoelace-style/webawesome/docs/docs/layout/gap.md

   }
 </style>

-Gap classes set the `gap` property of flex and grid containers.
+Web Awesome includes classes to set the `gap` property of flex and grid containers.
 They can be used alongside other Web Awesome layout utilities, like [cluster](/docs/layout/cluster) and [stack](/docs/layout/stack), to change the space between items.

 Besides `wa-gap-0`, which sets `gap` to zero, each class corresponds to one of the `--wa-space-*` properties in your theme.